remotestorage/armadietto/notes/modular-server.md

 The following values in the configuration file are optional:
 * `s3.user_name_suffix`

-Other value in the configuration files are ignored.
+Other values in the configuration files are ignored.

 ### Customizing `bin/www`